dotnet/csharpstandard/standard/statements.md

 The ref-safe-context ([§9.7.2](variables.md#972-ref-safe-contexts)) of a ref local variable is the ref-safe-context of its initializing *variable_reference*.
 The ref-safe-context of non-ref local variables is *declaration-block*.

+The following applies only if the nullable annotation and nullable warning contexts are enabled.
+If *identifier* has a non-nullable reference type and *expression* in *local_variable_initializer* may be null, a warning shall be generated.

 #### 13.6.2.2 Implicitly typed local variable declarations

 ```ANTLR